Healthy Homes Assessment Kelson

 What We Do

-As building inspectors, we are experts in all aspects of professional home inspects.
-We are there to ensure you make the right decision when buying your next home.
+As building inspectors we are experts in all elements involved in expert home inspections.
+We are here to ensure you make the right decision when buying your next home.

-We specialise in a variety of services to make sure you are completely aware of the state of any property you could be thinking of buying or selling along with other services.
+We specialise in a range of services to make sure you are fully aware of the state of any property that you might be looking to purchase or sell and also other solutions.

-Not only do we work with you but we also have important clients such as the local authorities, banks, and insurance companies.
-They seem to like this reassurance provided, because of the information contained provided in our building inspection reports.
+Not only do we work with you but we also collaborate with a number of important clients such as municipal councils and banks, and insurance companies.
+They seem to like this peace of mind provided, because of the information contained included in our reports on building inspections.

-We have a systematic method of conducting your house inspection as well as the latest technology in software including digital photos imbedded into the document, you can actually see any issues that may be found.
-Through our detailed reporting it’s easy to understand why we receive so many clients who recommend our service to family and acquaintances.
+With our systemised approach to your property inspection and the latest in technology for software including digital photos imbedded into your Report, you can actually see any issues identified.
+With our detailed reporting it is easy to understand why we receive so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports